rudderlabs/dbt-events-registry/README.md

 There is only one model to be built - `dbt_event_registry`

 **Important**: Please remember to change `schema` in `tracks.yml`, `dbt_event_registry.sql` and `dbt_event_registry_last_N_days` to your database schema.

+# What is RudderStack?

+[RudderStack](https://rudderstack.com/) is a **customer data pipeline** tool for collecting, routing and processing data from your websites, apps, cloud tools, and data warehouse.

+More information on RudderStack can be found [here](https://github.com/rudderlabs/rudder-server).

+## Contact us

+If you come across any issues while configuring or using this project, please feel free to start a conversation on our [Slack](https://resources.rudderstack.com/join-rudderstack-slack) channel.
+We will be happy to help you.